-Can you look at a house without preapproval in-hand when you’re considering buying a new residence?
+SCOTT STEINBERGCan you look at a house without preapproval in hand when you’re considering buying a new residence?
 Absolutely – a mortgage preapproval is helpful to have in your pocket when you’re shopping around for a home, but not a prerequisite.
 That said, while you certainly can look at a house without preapproval, it’s only recommended if you’re in the earliest stages of planning to buy a home.
-Let’s take a closer look at why it’s worth your time to get preapproved for a mortgage before you start formally looking for your next residence.

 What Is A Preapproval Letter?

-Think of it this way: Real estate agents prefer to show homes to buyers who have preapproval letters in-hand because it implies that they’re a serious buyer who is capable of making a proposed purchase.
+Real estate agents prefer to show homes to buyers who have preapproval letters because it implies that they’re a serious buyer who is financially qualified for a proposed purchase.
 Sellers also like to see a preapproval for similar reasons.
 It suggests that you have enough money to back up a proposed offer if you choose to extend one.
-Put simply: A preapproval letter is not a binding contract, but it does serve as a form of up-front verification that gives partners the confidence that you’re able to meet your financial obligations should you decide to enter into a purchase agreement.
+A preapproval letter is not a binding contract, but it does serve as a form of upfront verification that gives partners the confidence that you’re able to qualify for a mortgage should you enter into a purchase agreement.

-To obtain a preapproval letter, you’ll work with a lender to complete a mortgage application.
 Your chosen financial provider will then verify the information that you’ve submitted and perform a credit check to make sure that your credit history checks out and that you’re in good financial standing.
 Should you get preapproved for a mortgage, your lender will then provide you with a preapproval letter.
-This preapproval letter is not a binding commitment, but rather a valid offer to lend you a certain amount of money that is typically good for the next 60 – 90 days, depending on your lender.
+This preapproval letter is not a binding commitment, but rather a conditionally approved offer to lend you a certain amount of money that is typically valid for 60 – 90 days, depending on your lender.

 How Preapproval Letters Help Buyers